estiens/world_cup_json/README.md

 `[url]/matches/`
 for all matches (Example JSON object at the bottom of this README)

+Note - if you want all matches with all details,you must now pass `?details=true` to this endpoint.
+All details will be present by default for endpoints like `matches/today` that return less matches...

 `[url]/teams/results` results for each team (wins, losses, points, goals_for, goals_away, games_played)

 `[url]/teams/group_results` results for each group, teams ordered by current groups standings (more or less, not all head to head logic is programmed in as tiebreakers) - can also pass in `?group_id=B` to limit to a specific group.